 10 May 2022

-WA Primary Health Alliance wants to know what culturally safe health care looks like to Aboriginal and Torres Strait Islanders peoples.
+WA Primary Health Alliance wants to know what culturally safe health care looks like to Aboriginal people.

 Kambarang Services are holding community consultation sessions in Geraldton, Perth and Bunbury to hear your thoughts.
 We hope you can join us.
 Details are below: